 And it’s a great way to start conversations with people who’ve connected with you, but weren’t sure how to reach out.

 My online course teaches a bunch of ways to introduce yourself on social media because I recommend you do it every month.
 More if your audience is growing quickly.

-Here’s a recent introduction post of mine.
+Here’s an introduction post of mine.